 Join Our Team

 Bobcat Student Orientation (BSO) welcomes approximately 4,500 new students and their families and guests to the Athens campus of Ohio University each year.
-The primary focus of our orientation program is to make certain all students and their families/guests feel welcome, comfortable in their transitions, connected to campus resources, and confident in their academic schedules before beginning their first semester.
+Our orientation programs are designed to ensure all students and their families/guests are welcomed, comfortable in their transitions, connected to campus resources, and confident in their academic schedules before beginning their first semester on the Athens campus of Ohio University.
 Student staff guide program participants through orientation, facilitate small group sessions, assist faculty and staff who partner with our programs, and create an inclusive environment where learning and growth can occur.

 Faculty and Staff Nominations

 Nominations for Orientation Leaders are accepted in September and October each year.
 You can also submit student names for Learning Community Leader positions from September through February by visiting the Learning Community Leader website here: https://www.ohio.edu/uc/learning-communities/apply.

 Job Responsibilities and Expectations

 Orientation Leaders (OLs) are students hired specifically to work with student participants attending our orientation programs.
 Students in this role are assigned to work with at least two specific colleges (one as a primary assignment and one as a secondary assignment).
 OLs will be expected to learn about the student experience in these particular colleges (such as curriculum requirements, internship expectations, and student organization opportunities).
 Student staff in this position will support participants in these programs in a variety of ways including, but not limited to, presenting sessions on academic expectations, facilitating small group icebreakers and activities, and assisting students as they learn course registration processes and register for first semester courses.

 Family and Guest Orientation Leader